 Instructions

-- Butterfly the chicken by cutting each breast in half horizontally.
+- Butterfly the chicken by cutting it in half horizontally.

 - Place chicken in a large bowl.
 Season with onion powder, garlic powder, oregano, salt, and pepper.

 - Squeeze lemon juice over top.
-Add ¼ cup olive oil and maple syrup.
+Add maple syrup and ¼ cup olive oil.
 Mix to coat the chicken.

-- Place chicken in the refrigerator and allow to marinate for at least an hour, but preferably overnight.
+- OPTIONAL: Place chicken in the refrigerator to marinate for at least 1 hour, up to overnight.
+If you're short on time, you can skip this step!

 - Heat a large skillet over medium heat.
-Add the remaining 2 tablespoons olive oil.
-Swirl the pan around to evenly coat the bottom of the skillet in oil.
+Add the remaining 2 tablespoons oil to the skillet.
+Swirl the pan around to evenly coat the bottom in oil.

-- When the olive oil is hot, add the chicken breasts, leaving space in the skillet between each one.
-Cook chicken in batches if your skillet isn’t large enough to fit all pieces of chicken comfortably.
+- When the oil is hot, add the chicken breasts, leaving space in the skillet between each one.
+Cook chicken in batches if your skillet isn’t large enough to fit all pieces.

-- Cook for 5 minutes, then flip and cook for another 5 minutes, or until the internal temperature of the chicken reaches 165 degrees F.
+- Cook for 5 minutes, then flip and cook another 5 minutes on the other side.
+Chicken is done when a thermometer inserted in the middle reaches an internal temperature of 165 degrees F.

-- Serve hot with your favorite dipping sauces and side dishes.
+- Serve chicken hot with your favorite dipping sauces and side dishes.

 Notes

-- After 5 minutes of cooking, the chicken should easily lift off the bottom of the skillet.
-If it is stuck, let it cook another minute or two before trying to lift it again.
+- After 5 minutes of searing, the chicken breasts should lift easily out of the skillet.
+If they stick, try cooking a minute or two longer!

 Nutrition